- My office is 208 (second floor and on the left) in the Computer Science building.

-- Asiri Rathnayake, passed his viva, now at ARM Ltd in Cambridge.
+- Asiri Rathnayake, graduated in 2015, now Compiler Engineer at ARM Ltd in Cambridge.
 Thesis title: Semantics, Analysis and Security of Backtracking Regular Expression Matchers

 - Maxim Strygin, graduated 2014, now at HP in Moscow.
 Thesis title: Semantics and logics for signals

 - Horia Corcalciuc, graduated 2014.
 Thesis title: Taxonomies for software security